You are viewing documentation for a previous version of this software.

 Default identifiers

-By default, the InMemoryCache attempts to generate a unique identifier for an object by combining the object's __typename with its id or _id field.
+By default, the InMemoryCache attempts to generate a unique identifier for an object by combining the object's __typename field with its id or _id field.

 If an object doesn't specify a __typename or one of id or _id, InMemoryCache falls back to using the object's path within its associated query (e.g., ROOT_QUERY.allPeople.0 for the first record returned for an allPeople root query).
 Avoid this fallback strategy whenever possible, because it scopes cached objects to individual queries.
 This means that if multiple queries all return the same object, each query inefficiently caches a separate instance of that object.

-Warning: Each you cache should either always include an id field or never include an id field.
+Warning: Each object type you cache should either always include an id field or never include an id field.
 InMemoryCache throws an error if it encounters an inconsistency in the presence or absence of this field for a particular type.

 Custom identifiers